“Our research aims to understand how membrane transporters mediate drug uptake and how this intersects with their role in cancer metabolism.”

 It is becoming increasingly clear that a large number of drugs ‘hijack’ plasma membrane transporters in order to enter the cell, rather than passing through the lipid bilayer.
 This means that as well as influencing cancer metabolism, the differential expression of transporters in cancer could define the drug sensitivity profile of a tumour.
 To date, however, the transporters required for cell uptake have only been identified for a handful of drugs, and the lack of understanding of drug entry into cells could partially explain the failure of many compounds in clinical trials.

-We use a combination of cell biology, CRISPR gene-editing, metabolomics and computational biology to identify the specific transporters involved in drug uptake, and to determine how expression of these transporters affects specificity, selectivity and ultimately toxicity of the compound.
+We combine analysis of large-scale, publicly available datasets with cell biology, CRISPR gene-editing and metabolomics to identify the specific transporters involved in drug uptake, and to determine how expression of these transporters affects specificity, selectivity and ultimately toxicity of the compound.
 By also studying the role of the transporter in cancer metabolism, we can try to exploit its underlying biology to drive efficient drug uptake.

 Identification of transporter-drug interactions could provide functional biomarkers to enable tailoring of treatment strategy based on a patient’s personal transporter expression patterns.
 More broadly, this knowledge could help to predict efficacy of drugs in the clinic, to reduce the failure rate of new compounds in clinical trials, and could also be used to predict off-target and potentially toxic effects of drugs in normal tissues.